Adobe-Marketing-Cloud/aep-sdks-documentation/beta/project-griffon/README.md

 # Project Griffon

-Project Griffon helps you inspect, validate, debug data collection and experiences for your mobile app.
-Although developed for app product managers and developers, Project Griffon will do the heavy lifting of getting your app implementation right, while you focus on creating engaging experiences.
+Project Griffon is a new, innovative beta product from Adobe Experience Cloud to help you easily inspect, validate, debug data collection and experiences for your mobile app.
+Project Griffon will do the heavy lifting of getting your app implementation right, while you focus on creating engaging experiences.

 {% hint style="warning" %}
-Project Griffon is currently in beta.
-To use this product, you must accept the terms on [https://griffon.adobe.com](https://griffon.adobe.com).
+Project Griffon is a beta product.
+To use it, you must accept the terms on [https://griffon.adobe.com](https://griffon.adobe.com).
 {% endhint %}